-Cybersecurity needs will cross all fields of industry, creating a strong and growing demand for experts.
+Cybersecurity needs cross all fields of industry, business, and the military creating a strong and growing demand for experts.

 - Chief information security officer